exo-addons/cloud-drive-extension/documentation/CONNECTOR_API.md

 Configuration
 -------------

 Connector extension should depend on Cloud Drive extension in its `PortalContainerConfig` settings.
-The services JAR needs following configuration in `conf/configuration.xml` file, using `PortalContainerDefinitionChange$AddDependenciesAfter` type, to add itself as dependency to the Cloud Drive (replace PROVIDER_ID with your value):
+The services JAR needs following configuration in `conf/configuration.xml` file: use `PortalContainerDefinitionChange$AddDependenciesAfter` type to add itself as a dependency to the Cloud Drive (replace PROVIDER_ID with your value), priority should be higher of 1000:

 ```xml
 <configuration xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"